McGill-NLP/diffusion-itm/README.md

 <img src="images/mainfig.jpeg" width="500" height="500">

 Work-in-progress.
-Code and data will be fully released the next weeks (end of May).
+Code and data will be fully released the next weeks (end of June).

 <!-- ## Setup